fcrespo82/git-author/README.md

 Every command has a help flag (-h/--help) to list its options.

-- `edit`: Edit profiles file or create one if it doesn't exists
+- `edit`: Edit profiles file or create one if it doesn't exists.
-- `list`: List profiles, use `-v` to show its values
+- `list`: List profiles, use `-v` to show its values.
-- `set`: Sets a profile
+- `set`: Sets a profile.
+MUST be in a git directory to work.

 ## Configuration